 USFWS – CNPPID: Spring WC EA Release and Changes to J2 Hydro Release Schedule

 Rabbe gave the background for the Spring WC EA Release.
 He said this year water was available in the EA Account for both a spring release and a germination suppression release.
 Channel conditions are also good.
 Release was planned to focus on a three week period over peak WC use period.
 The release was designed to eliminate very low flow periods during hydrocycling.
 Rabbe went through stage increases associated with previous hydrostepping schedule and compared those patterns to those resulting from the change in hydrostepping for 2024.
 The goal was to use EA water to fill the troughs.
-Target water use was set at 30,000 acre feet or below.
-The 2024 spring release ended up using 35,700 acre feet compared to the 52,300 acre feet used in the last spring WC release in 2018.
+Target water use was set at 30,000-40,000 acre feet.
+The 2024 spring release ended up using 35,700 acre feet compared to the 52,300 acre feet used in the last full spring WC release in 2018.
 Daily average discharge was around 700 cfs of EA water.
 WC presence on the Platte peaked during this EA Release, so timing was good.
+The release also corresponded with the highest single season whooping crane count and highest proportion of the population documented using the Platte River.

 Mosier asked if there were plans for a fall WC release?
 Rabbe said no. The germination suppression release is our next release in June.
 Fall system maintenance makes any releases in the fall difficult.
 Henry asked Rabbe what he was thinking about in terms of evaluating WC response to the change in hydrocycling?
 Rabbe said that discharge and variability in discharge are of interest.
 Urie asked about the 200 WC on the Platte this Spring.
 Rabbe said yes, that was individuals not crane use days.
 Jenniges reminded that these are not individually identifiable.